 FOLLOWING THE RIVERA

-The building itself dates back to the 19th century, and shows visitors artefacts as well as ancient crafts and jewellery.
+The building itself dates back to the 19th century, and shows visitors artifacts as well as ancient crafts and jewellery.
 Also of great interest is the traditional Berber songs and instruments on display, reinforcing the people’s long-time heritage in Morocco.

 In brief, our time in Essaouira was an enriching, though brief, experience.
-While 1 day may not be long enough for some travellers, for us, it fit in well with our schedule.
+While 1 day may not be long enough for some travelers, for us, it fit in well with our schedule.
 Have you been to Essaouira?
 Did you see or do anything differently to the places I mentioned in the post?
 Let me know in the comments below, and safe travels to you all!